 Other than literary sources, the practice of folk festivals, shamanism, ritual theater and natagams which are unique to each region sheds light on ancient beliefs of early Dravidian people.
 There are traces of its origins to ancient Dravidian religion which has influenced the Shakti cults and other local gods subservient to Mari Amman, such as;

-Karuppanna Sami/Sangili Karupan, is the God of Justice.
+Karuppanna Sami/Sangili Karuppan, is the God of Justice.
 He has no tolerance of evil.
 He is both a protective warrior, and one who can grant the requests of the village people and punishes evil doers.
 He can easily be appeased and usually grant favors to devotees.
 He is also the guardian of the outer boundaries of the village and the hills.

 Muneshwaren Sami, was associated with protecting people, drinking devil's blood, doing good things, bringing in good-effect.
 He protects the Village by chasing away evil spirits.